directions_busTours & Packages in Botswana

 Passport & Visa:

-Australian passport holders require a visa to enter Kenya - which is available for single or multiple entries.
-This can be obtained online and you are required to present your printed e-visa upon entry.
-Your passport must be valid for at least six months beyond the intended stay.
-You must have at least two blank pages available in your passport upon arrival.
+• Kenya has enforced a ‘blank pages’ condition of entry.
+This means that all those requiring a visa to enter Kenya must have at least two blank pages available in your passport upon arrival.
 Failure to meet this requirement may result in an entry visa being refused.

 Vaccinations: